-- FAFSA Help: Straight from the horse’s mouth.
-And by “horse” we mean US Department of Education’s fafsa.ed.gov, aka the FAFSA's online application portal.
+- FAFSA Help: Straight from the horse’s mouth—and by “horse,” we mean US Department of Education’s website (the one and only place where you can complete the FAFSA form!).

-- Federal Student Aid: Beyond the FAFSA application site, the Department of Ed covers a ton of common FAFSA questions on their website, like what to do if your parents are divorced.
+- Federal Student Aid: Beyond the FAFSA application site, the Department of Education covers a ton of common FAFSA questions on their website, like what to do if your parents are divorced.

-- Getting Ready to Tackle the FAFSA: This is just one of several helpful FAFSA articles by college guru Lynn O'Shaughnessy at her College Solution blog (also a great site for general college admission help!).
+- Getting Ready to Tackle the FAFSA: This is just one of several helpful FAFSA articles by college guru Lynn O'Shaughnessy on her College Solutions blog (also a great site for general college admission help!).

-- Filing the FAFSA: When it comes to college financial aid advice, it doesn’t get much better than Mark Kantrowitz and David Levy.
-They’re the brains behind Edvisors, they’ll let you download their Filing the FAFSA e-book for free!
+- Filing the FAFSA: When it comes to college financial aid advice, it doesn’t get much better than Mark Kantrowitz and David Levy, the brains behind Edvisors.
+Check out their most recent Guide to Filing the FAFSA now!

-You'll find plenty of tips online for filing the FAFSA, but, really, we find you don't need much.
+You'll find plenty of tips online for filing the FAFSA, but really, we find you won't need much.
 The Department of Education's website tackles a lot of the more complicated questions, and if your parents need more help, they're probably better off talking to a financial aid rep at your (intended) college and/or a professional financial advisor.
-But!
-If you know of any killer financial aid advice or resources we should check out, let us know in the comments.
+But if you know of any killer financial aid advice or other resources we should check out, let us know by emailing email@example.com.